Junior classes: 5-10yrs

 Week 3 - Van Gogh Styled Landscapes

-This week the junior students were inspired by the detailed, textural techniques used by Vincent Van Gogh.
-Van Gogh drew inspiration from Japanese paintings made using the technique of linoprint (prints created by carving the image into a board which was then used to transfer the composition onto paper).
-The students achieved this look by using a fork to scratch into the wet paint, leaving interesting patterns and lines within the work.
-We also discussed how to compose an artwork that incorporated a foreground, mid-ground and background sections.
+Inspiration by the textural techniques used by Vincent Van Gogh.
+Van Gogh drew inspiration from Japanese paintings made using linoprint (prints created by carving the image into a board which was then used to transfer the composition onto paper).
+The students achieved this look by using forks to scratch into the wet paint, leaving interesting patterns and lines within the work.
+We also discussed a composition that incorporated a foreground, mid-ground and background sections.

 Week 2 - Origami Cranes with Shobori Paper